 There are different types of headaches.
 The International Headache Society divides headaches into two parts –

-1 – Primary headache
+1. Primary headache

 These may also occur in the chemical activity of the brain.

-- Migraine – Migraine is the one of the most common form of primary headache which can have a major impact on one’s life.
+- Migraine – Migraine is one of the most common forms of primary headache which can have a major impact on one’s life.
 According to the World Health Organization (WHO), migraine is the sixth leading cause of inability to work in worldwide.
 Migraines can last from a few hours to 3 to 4 days.

 - Tension Headaches – These are the most common form of primary headache.
 This type of pain usually starts gradually in the middle of the day.
 Tension headaches can be either episodic (periodic) or chronic (long-term).
 Episodic headaches usually remain for a few hours, but can last for several days.
 Severe headaches occur for 15 or more days in a month for a duration of at least 3 months.

-2 – Secondary headache
+2. Secondary headache

-Secondary headache symptoms occur when another factor stimulates the nerves in the head.
+Its symptoms occur when another factor stimulates the nerves in the head.
 In other words, its symptoms can be attributed to a cause.
 A variety of factors can cause secondary headaches.

 These include alcohol-induced